the-polak/dotfiles/Siduction.md

 # Siduction Post-Install

 > [!Note]
 > Apart from a few minor tweaks, Siduction Linux is nearly perfect OOB - at least in my opinion.
-I've had difficulty pinning down a solid and **current** list of post-install actions for those using Siduction Linux.
+> After distro-hopping I tend to return to Siduction as the palette cleanser.
+After a few weeks/months away, I'll forget how to optimize a fresh install.
+Some info exists but I've had difficulty pinning down a solid and **current** list of post-install actions for those using Siduction Linux.
 This is my attempt as of October in the year of our lord, 2025.
 >
 > Please refer to the [Siduction Manual](https://manual.siduction.org/index_en.html) before you follow random idiots to damnation.
 >
-> *Loosely based on a few forum posts that may or may not be referenced somewhere.*

 ## SUDO - doas
 Siduction 7.3 `Doas` - Alternative to `sudo`
-- Siduction devs prefer `doas`.
-I do not.
+- Siduction devs prefer `doas` while I do not.
 ```bash
 # Add your user to SUDO
 su - root